ISP2018/isp-qa-bankkeez/question.md

 2. According to [PAD](https://media.pragprog.com/titles/pad/PAD-pulloutcard.pdf) agile developer: Tip 25 **"Write code to be clear not clever"**.

-3.According to [PAD](https://media.pragprog.com/titles/pad/PAD-pulloutcard.pdf) agile developer: Tip 28 **"Write code in short/edit/build/test cycles"**.
+3. According to [PAD](https://media.pragprog.com/titles/pad/PAD-pulloutcard.pdf) agile developer: Tip 28 **"Write code in short/edit/build/test cycles"**.

+**Q.5** What is the most important key to become a good developer?

+1. Keep asking why.

+2. Seek for advice.

+3. Keep practicing.

+4. Keep learning new things.

+Practicing is the key to everything.
+Learning or asking for new things but not practicing is nothing!